-Preheat oven to 350 degrees.
+- Preheat oven to 350 degrees.
 Line cookie sheets with a silicone mat or parchment paper.

-In your KitchenAid or other electric mixer, cream butter and sugar for 4-5 minutes to make it light and creamy.
+- In your electric mixer, cream butter and sugar for 4-5 minutes to make it light and creamy.

-In a separate bowl, combine flour, cocoa powder, baking soda and salt.
-Add gradually to creamed mixture and mix until just combined.
+- In a separate bowl, combine flour, cocoa powder, baking soda, and salt.

-Stir in chocolate mint chips.
+- Stir in chocolate mint chips.

-Using a cookie small cookie scoop, scoop dough onto prepared cookie sheets.
-Bake for 9-10 minutes.
+- Using a cookie small cookie scoop, scoop dough onto prepared cookie sheets.

-Use a silicone mat or wax paper on a cookie sheet for this next step.
+- Use a wire rack placed over a silicone mat or wax paper for this next step.

-Melt white chocolate in microwave-safe measuring cup or bowl in 30-second increments in microwave.
-It should take about 1 minute to 1-1/2 minutes, stirring in between.
+- Melt white chocolate in microwave-safe measuring cup or bowl in 30-second increments in microwave.
+It should take about 1 minute to 1-½ minutes, stirring in between.

 - Dunk half of a cookie in white chocolate, place on a wire rack over a silicone mat or wax paper.
 Sprinkle white chocolate with candy cane pieces.
 Allow to cool completely then store in airtight container.